 Of important note, Chester is also a borough of artists.
 Chester has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Chester’s character.

-Telecommuters are a relatively large percentage of the workforce: 8.28% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 16.67% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The per capita income in Chester in 2010 was $49,976, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
-This equates to an annual income of $199,904 for a family of four.
-However, Chester contains both very wealthy and poor people as well.
+The per capita income in Chester in 2018 was $63,084, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
+This equates to an annual income of $252,336 for a family of four.

+Chester is a somewhat ethnically-diverse borough.
 The people who call Chester home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Chester residents report their race to be White, followed by Asian.
+The greatest number of Chester residents report their race to be White, followed by Black or African-American.
 Chester also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.37% of the borough’s residents.
-Important ancestries of people in Chester include Italian, Irish, English, and Polish.
+People of Hispanic or Latino origin account for 10.69% of the borough’s residents.
+Important ancestries of people in Chester include Italian, Irish, German, Polish, and English.

 The most common language spoken in Chester is English.
-Other important languages spoken here include Spanish and Greek.
+Other important languages spoken here include Spanish and Scandinavian languages.